 Hey, you!
 Want to keep up with me?

-PRIVATE NEWSLETTER: If you’d like to keep up with me, you might like my newsletter, which comes out twice a month.
+PRIVATE NEWSLETTER: If you’d like to keep up with me, you might like my newsletter, which comes out every Sunday morning.
 Use the form below to sign up if you’d like to know:

 - What I’m up to

 - Where I speak next

 - What’s going on behind the scenes